abc19abc91/NSGIF2/README.md

 };

 [NSGIF create:request completion:^(NSURL *GifURL) {
-    //GifURL is to nil if it failed.
+    //GifURL is to nil if it failed or stopped.
 }];
 ```